 Movement and Place creates a shared language and approach to help all stakeholders achieve better place outcomes for the people of NSW.

-It seeks consideration of place when developing our transport systems, through collaborative working between the community, movement and place practitioners, to ensure that transport systems better support our places.
+It seeks consideration of place when developing our networks and designing streets through collaborative working between movement and place practitioners and the community, to ensure that transport systems better support our places.